Immigration to Spain: Major immigration

-This chart shows the numbers and difference of foreign nationals in Spain after 2000.
+This chart shows the numbers of foreign nationals in Spain after 2000.
 European Union member states are indicated with the EU flag in regional European sub-divisions.
-The number of Latin American immigrants decreased massively after 2009 mostly due to the naturalization of hundreds of thousands of these citizens who achieved the Spanish citizenship and therefore do not count as immigrants anymore on the official statistics.
-See the chart from below from the "Naturalizations" paragraph for further information.
+The number of Latin American foreign nationals, without Spanish citizenship, decreased massively after 2009 mostly due to the naturalization of hundreds of thousands of these citizens who became eligible for naturalisation and therefore do not count as immigrants anymore on the official statistics.
+Due to the emergence of a new wave of immigrants in Spain, the number of foreign residents from Latin America, Morocco and other countries has grew substantially, though in the 2020s, the number of naturalisations in Spain has also risen again as many foreign nationals who arrived after 2017 are being naturalised.